Public Policy for the Greater Good

 - General Mills has been a leader in recognizing the impacts of climate change to our planet, and our business.
 We have established industry-leading, science-based targets for carbon reduction – read more here.

 - We advocate for climate change policies that builds on this leadership:

-- We have publicly called for the U.S. to remain in the Paris Climate Accord, and have publicly supported the U.S. EPA’s Clean Power Plan.
+- We support the U.S. commitment to the Paris Climate Accord, and have publicly supported the U.S. EPA’s Clean Power Plan.